metio/yosql/yosql-website/content/configuration/annotations/annotateClasses.md

 ### Option: 'true'

 Changing the `annotateClasses` configuration option to `true` adds the `@Generated` annotation to every generated class.
-Its is possible to configure each value individually using other config options (TODO: link here?).
+Its is possible to configure each value individually using other config options.

 ```java
 package com.example.persistence;